 This type of behaviour is very rare and it is the responsibility of the headteacher or the teacher in charge to ensure appropriate action is taken.
-Individual circumstances are taken into consideration and each case is considered on its own merits.

-Procedures for dealing with major breaches of discipline:
+Procedures for dealing with Major Breaches of Discipline:

-- A verbal warning by the headteacher as to future conduct - Withdrawal from the classroom for the rest of the session or day - A letter or telephone call to parents informing them of the problem - A meeting with parents and a warning given about the next stage unless there is an improvement in the child's behaviour.
+- A verbal warning by the headteacher as to future conduct. - Withdrawal from the classroom for the rest of the session or day. - A letter or telephone call to parents informing them of the problem. - A meeting with parents and a warning given about the next stage unless there is an improvement in the child's behaviour.